IBM/transition-amr-parser/README.md

 pip install torch-scatter -f https://data.pyg.org/whl/torch-1.13.1+cu117.html
 ```

-If you plan to edit the code, use instead
+If you plan to edit the code, clone and install instead

 ```
+# clone this repo (see link above), then
+cd transition-neural-parser
-pip install transition-neural-parser --editable
+pip install --editable .
 ```

 If you want to train a document-level AMR parser you will also need